Murder of Nonoi: Mastura binte Kamsir (Nonoi's mother)

-Born in 1984, Mdm Mastura was the daughter of Rozanah binte Salleh and an unnamed father.
-Similarly, like her husband, the picture of Mdm Mastura's life prior to the murder of her daughter was based on the news reports and court testimonies surrounding the criminal case.
-Mdm Mastura dropped out of school at age 14, and two years later, in 2000, at age 16, she was pregnant and married to Mohamed Fauzi bin Abdul Kadil.
+Born in 1984, Mastura was the daughter of Rozanah binte Salleh and an unnamed father.
+Mastura dropped out of school at age 14, and two years later, in 2000, at age 16, she was pregnant and married to Mohamed Fauzi bin Abdul Kadil.
 Her first two children, a son and daughter, were both born in the same year she married Mohamed Fauzi.

-At age 19, Mdm Mastura was charged in court with an unknown offence and was subsequently sentenced to imprisonment.
-During the period of her incarceration, Mdm Mastura, gave birth to her third child, Nonoi, on 2 May 2003.
-However, during the trial of Mohammed Ali, in a shocking twist of events, and much to the shock of Nonoi's father Mohamed Fauzi, DNA tests revealed that Nonoi was actually not Mohamed Fauzi's biological daughter.
+At age 19, Mastura was charged in court with an unknown offence and was subsequently sentenced to imprisonment.
+During the period of her incarceration, Mastura, gave birth to her third child, Nonoi, on 2 May 2003.
+However, during the trial of Mohammed Ali, DNA tests revealed that Nonoi was actually not Mohamed Fauzi's biological daughter.
 The biological father of Nonoi was actually another Malay man, only named as Khairul, with whom Mdm Mastura had an affair a year prior to her imprisonment.

-After her release, Mdm Mastura met Mohammed Ali in 2005, and became pregnant with his child.
-Because of this, Mdm Mastura divorced her first husband, who took custody of their elder two children, while she had Nonoi.
+After her release, Mastura met Mohammed Ali in 2005, and became pregnant with his child.
+Because of this, Mastura divorced her husband, who took custody of their elder two children, while she had Nonoi.
 She married Mohammed Ali in November 2005, and they lived with Nonoi and the son they had together.
 At the time of her daughter's death, Mdm Mastura was working as a traditional masseuse.